DevKhanHassam/SpringJdbc/README.md

 # Introduction

-It a very good repository to learn and get hand on exprience of using SpirngJdbc.
+It's a very good repository to learn about and get hands-on experience with using SpirngJdbc.